covcom/205CDE/13_14 Database/README.md

   );
 ```

-There're several things going on in the code above:
+There are several things going on in the code above:
 * It creates a table with 4 columns.
 In this example, it shows staff ID, room number etc.
 * In SQL we don't distinguish between lower and upper case letters.
 The reason that reserved words use all upper cases is for convention only.
 * Each SQL statement must terminate using a semicolon ';'.